LI-DOG Dog-Friendly Parks and Preserves

 200 Harbor Rd., Stony Brook, NY – (Google Map)

 The Park and Preserve is a 140 acre tract of fields and forests owned and maintained by the Paul Simons Foundation (More info: Go to Avalon Park and Preserve) and is dedicated to preserving native plant communities.
 There are many walking trails ( see park map ) and dogs, on leash, are welcomed.
 The park is carry-in, carry-out, which means you must pick up and properly dispose of dog waste off the property; there are no trash cans.
 Note that the Preserve may be extremely buggy in the spring and summer and bug spray is a must, also be aware of the abundant poison ivy.
 The best way to access to Avalon is from Harbor Rd in Stony Brook ( taking Shep Jones Ln from Rt 25A will result in driving a very poorly maintained dirt road).
-Parking is available along Main Street, on Harbor Road, and in the village shopping center just past the park on Main Street; there is also a small parking lot on Shep Jones Ln just after turning off of Harbor Ln.
-Portions of the park subject to closure.
+Parking is available along Main Street, on Harbor Road, and in the village shopping center just past the park on Main Street; there are also several small parking lots on Shep Jones Ln after turning off of Harbor Ln.
+Portions of the park are subject to closure due to construction.